Black Holes and Covariance in Effective Quantum Gravity: Effective metrics

-\mysection{spacetime structure of $\dd s_{(2)}^2$} The causal structure of the spacetime described by $\dd s_{(2)}^2$ is shown in Fig. \ref{fig:pends2} (see, e.g., \cite{AlonsoBardaji:2023bww} for the procedure to derive the diagram).
-As shown in the diagram, the entire spacetime comprises of three types of regions: the asymptototic flat region $A$, the BH region $B$ and the white hole region $W$.
-The classical singularity is replace by a transition surface $\mathcal T$ connecting the region $B$ and region $W$.
-This diagram is also found in other loop quantum BH models \cite{Ashtekar:2018lag,Ashtekar:2018cay,AlonsoBardaji:2023bww}.
+The causal structure of the spacetime described by $\dd s_{(2)}^2$ is shown in Fig. \ref{fig:pends2} (see Appendix \ref{app:B1} for the procedure to derive the diagram).
+The entire spacetime comprises of three types of regions: the asymptototic flat region $A$, the BH region $B$ and the white hole region $W$.
+The classical singularity is replaced by a transition surface $\mathcal T$ connecting the region $B$ and region $W$.
+Similar diagrams are also found in other loop quantum BH models \cite{Ashtekar:2018lag,AlonsoBardaji:2023bww}.

-The regions $A\cup B$ and $W\cup A$ in Fig. \ref{fig:pends2} can be covered by the Gullstrand–Painlev\'eas-like coordinates in which the metric is expressed as
+The regions $A\cup B$ and $W\cup A$ in Fig. \ref{fig:pends2} can be covered by the Painlev\'e-Gullstrand-like coordinates in which the metric is expressed as

 To cover the entire homogeneous region $B\cup W$, we can introduce a new coordinate $(T,X)$ with $0<T<\pi$ to rewrite the metric \eqref{eq:metric2} as

 where $R$ and $N$, as functions of $T$, are given by